Partnerships

 Doris Nkausu attended Teen Mission Training in 2004.
 On graduation she wanted to go to a rural area to care for children but could not raise the required funds to do so.
 She therefore returned to her father's house in Kaniki, Ndola.
 She became aware that in the community around her home there were many vulnerable children and she had compassion for them.
 Doris began helping a family that were destitute.

 In 2010 Doris and her father Lemon attended a Foundations for Farming training course at Maplehurst farm.
 Since then they have been learning and using the techniques in both their own and the orphan's field.
-In 2012 they ran a training course for 16 guardians of the orphans and provided them with small plots on Lemon's farm for them to start using the techniques.
-It is hoped that the guardian families will be empowered to increase their household income to enable them to fund the orphans into school.
+Since 2012 they have been running training courses for guardians of the orphans and provided them with small plots on Lemon's farm for them to start using the techniques.
+There have been great results lifting yields by up to 500%, thereby helping families to increase their household income and enabling them to fund the orphans into school.

 Beneficiaries

 Doris is very keen to assist these children, in fact she was already doing this before we got involved.
-We imagine this project will grow in the future.
+We imagine this project will continue to grow in the future as she initially started with just 11 children and now is helping 36!

 Key People